 How Eid is Celebrated in Oman

-Eid is a time to celebrate with your family.
+Eid in Oman is a time to celebrate with your family.
 There's usually a family meal on the second day; this meal symbolises unity as a family.
 People also visit other family members far and near on Eid and there is a family reunion.
 Exchanging of gifts is also an important part of the celebrations.
-While people may give each other food and clothes and other gift items, it is a Ramadan ritual for children to collect crisp Eidi money from the elders in the family, and also from neighbours and other close ones.
+While people may give each other food and clothes and other gifts, it is a Ramadan ritual for children to collect Eidi money from the elders in the family, and also from neighbours and other close ones.

-If you are visiting Oman during Ramadan, make sure to stay on for Eid and see how the entire country lights up and comes alive for this festival of love and togetherness.
+If you are visiting during the months of Ramadan, make sure to stay on for Eid in Oman to see how the entire country lights up and comes alive for this festival of love and togetherness.